-(1) For 2022, represents the grant date fair values associated with the grant of restricted stock units ("RSUs") of Alignment to each of the NEOs, computed in accordance with the Financial Accounting Standards Board Accounting Standards Codification Topic 718, "Stock Compensation" ("FASB ASC Topic 718").
+For 2022, represents the grant date fair values associated with the grant of RSUs of Alignment to each of the NEOs, computed in accordance with FASB ASC Topic 718.

-For 2021, the amounts reported include the accounting costs associated with the March 25, 2021 modification in connection with the conversion of performance-based incentive units (for Mr. Kao, Mr. Freeman, Ms. Maroney and Dr.

-Kumar) and SARs (for Mr. Freeman) as a part of the pre-IPO equity conversion discussed in further detail in "Compensation Discussion and Analysis-2022 Executive Compensation Program in Detail-Long-Term Equity Incentives-Pre-Initial Public Offering Awards" as follows: John Kao - \$9,237,366; Thomas Freeman - \$3,185,730; Dawn Maroney - \$3,672,954; and Dinesh Kumar - \$2,874,006.
-Such accounting costs do not correspond to the actual economic value that may be ultimately realized by the Named Executive Officers for such awards.
-The remainder of the amounts reported for 2021 include the grant date fair values associated with the grant of RSUs of Alignment to each of the NEOs, computed in accordance with FASB ASC Topic 718 as follows: John Kao - \$5,598,540; Thomas Freeman - \$1,090,242; Dawn Maroney - \$1,473,300; and Dinesh Kumar - \$957,636.
+For 2021, the amounts reported include the accounting costs associated with the March 25, 2021 modification in connection with the conversion of performance-based incentive units (for Mr. Kao, Mr. Freeman and Ms. Maroney) and SARs (for Mr. Freeman) as a part of the pre-IPO equity conversion discussed in further detail in "Compensation Discussion and Analysis - 2022 Executive Compensation Program in Detail - Long-Term Equity Incentives - Pre-Initial Public Offering Awards" as follows: John Kao - \$9,237,366; Thomas Freeman - \$3,185,730; and Dawn Maroney - \$3,672,954.
+Such accounting costs do not correspond to the accounting costs do not correspond to the amounts reported for 2021 include the grant date fair values associated with the grant of RSUs of Alignment to each of the NEOs, computed in accordance with FASB ASC Topic 718 as follows: John Kao - \$5,598,540; Thomas Freeman - \$1,090,242; and Dawn Maroney - \$1,473,300.